I spent 40 years as an architectural technologist, and in that time, I’ve seen the best and worst techniques for roofing.

 People decide to change their garage roof for a variety of reasons.
 Here are the most common reasons:

 Housing your car in a garage has many advantages, from lowering your car insurance to protecting it from the elements.
 However, many people now see the benefit of extra storage space.

 Older flat roofs are notorious for leaking and causing the substrate to rot.
 This risk is not a big problem in modern flat roofs, but issues still arise.

-It’s a subjective matter, but pitched roofs can improve the appearance of your property and even add value.
+It’s a subjective matter, but pitched roofs can improve the appearance of your property and even add value to your home.

 Pitched Roofs Last Longer

-There’s no doubting that pitched roofs outlive flat roofs.
-By how long depends on the materials.
+Pitched roofs outlive flat roofs, but how long they outlive them depends on the materials.